 - Mix in yogurt & oil: Add the Greek yogurt and oil and whisk until fully combined

 - Bake: Pour batter into the prepared pan and bake on the centre shelf for 50-55 minutes until golden brown and the sponge springs back or a toothpick inserted into the centre comes out clean.
-If the cake is growing too quickly then cover in aluminium foil and continue to bake.
+If the cake is browning too quickly then cover in aluminium foil and continue to bake.
 Cool on a wire rack for ten minutes, then remove from the pan to cool completely.

 Orange Glaze, optional